OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 ### Adding widgets explicitly as context

 Sometimes, you might want OpenBB Copilot to analyze only specific widgets on your dashboard.
-For example, if you want to dive deep into an earnings transcript without considering other data, you can do that.
+For example, if you want to deep dive into an earnings transcript without considering other data, you can do that.

 To focus on certain widgets, click the "Add widgets as context" button on the widgets you want OpenBB Copilot to use.
 Once selected, OpenBB Copilot will only access data from those widgets, ignoring all others.
-This allows you to carry out a more targeted analysis while using OpenBB Copilot as usual.
+This allows you to carry out a more targeted analysis while using OpenBB Copilot.

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/add_specific_widget_context.jpg" alt="add widget context openbb copilot" width="80%" height="80%" />